Frequently Asked

 It is important to remember that this program works with your insurance plan.
 Your insurance carrier will tell you what your portion of a medical procedure is your responsibility.
 You can pay your portion/responsibility with your debit card.
 You should not attempt to pay more than your eligible expense to avoid claim denial.

-If my dentist prescribes RX can the card be used to pay for the RX at pharmacy even though dental is not covered?
+If my dentist prescribes medication, can I use the card to pay for the prescription at the pharmacy, even if dental services are not covered?

 No, dental expenses are not covered by this program.